Start Your MRI Technician Education

 University of Nebraska Medical Center (certificates & bachelor’s).

 MRI Technician Education – How Long Does It Take?

 Similar to tuition costs the length of time it takes to complete your MRI technician education varies greatly based on multiple factors.
-For example, it generally takes two years to obtain an associate degree and four to complete bachelor’s degree programs.
+For example, it generally takes 22 months to obtain an associate degree and four to complete bachelor’s degree programs.
 Certificate programs are shorter and take an average of three to twelve months to complete.
 Some online curriculums offer flexible and/or accelerated scheduling, which means completing your MRI technician education could take shorter or longer than average based on your needs.